How selling gold from Southwold by post works

 Who sells gold and silver from Southwold, and what do they send?

-Southwold is a small Suffolk coastal town on Sole Bay, known for its white lighthouse standing among the houses, its pier and its rows of beach huts.
-It has long had a settled and notably older resident population.
+Southwold is a small Suffolk coastal town on Sole Bay, known for the white lighthouse that stands among its houses, its pier and its rows of brightly painted beach huts.
+The town has long had a settled, comfortable and notably older resident population, the kind of community where jewellery is held for decades and passed down.
+Anyone in Southwold selling gold or silver does so by post, UK-wide, with no shop visit needed, which suits a town where the nearest specialist buyer is a long drive away.

 Coastal retirement towns send a particular mix, fine inherited pieces alongside everyday gold, often cleared after a house move, a downsize, or the settling of an estate.